 Arlington's School Lives on in the New Community Center

 Arlington is a rural community of 429 residents located in northeast Iowa.
-Increasing maintenance costs and declining enrollment forced the closure of the town’s only school in 1985.
+Increasing maintenance costs and declining enrollment forced the closure of Arlington’s school in 1985.
 The structure remained underutilized for over two decades as plans to renovate it into an antique mall never materialized.
 The property eventually became an uncontrolled dumping ground as tires, appliances, and 55-gallon drums were scattered throughout the property and within the building.
 Friable asbestos concerns worried local officials as broken windows and a leaking roof exposed the former school to harsh weather conditions.

 HR Green completed a Phase I Environmental Site Assessment (ESA) on behalf of the City of Arlington under an Environmental Protection Agency (EPA) Brownfields Assessment Grant awarded to Upper Explorerland Regional Planning Commission (UERPC).
 This work identified several on-site recognized environmental conditions that required further investigation.
 The report also allowed the City to satisfy its due diligence prior to taking title to the former school.
 Subsequent soil and groundwater sampling activities completed by HR Green did not identify any contaminants exceeding statewide standards; however, asbestos-containing materials (ACM) and lead-based paint (LBP) were detected in the structure’s building materials.

 City officials strongly desired to demolish the former Arlington School and replace it with a source of civic pride.
 Estimated costs associated with ACM abatement and razing the structure would place serious strain on the City’s limited budget.
 HR Green assisted the community in identifying state and federal sources of funding to advance the effort.